Westminster system: Operation

 The head of state will often hold meetings with the head of government and cabinet, as a means of keeping abreast of governmental policy and as a means of advising, consulting and warning ministers in their actions.
 Such a practice takes place in the United Kingdom and India.
-In the UK, the sovereign holds confidential weekly meetings with the prime minister to discuss governmental policy and to offer his or her opinions and advice on issues of the day.
+In the UK, the sovereign holds confidential weekly meetings with the prime minister to discuss governmental policy and to offer their opinions and advice on issues of the day.
 In India, the prime minister is constitutionally bound to hold regular sessions with the president, in a similar manner to the aforementioned British practice.
 In essence, the head of state, as the theoretical executive authority, "reigns but does not rule".
 This phrase means that the head of state's role in government is generally ceremonial and as a result does not directly institute executive powers.
 The reserve powers of the head of state are sufficient to ensure compliance with some of their wishes.
 However, the extent of such powers varies from one country to another and is often a matter of controversy.

 Such an executive arrangement first emerged in the United Kingdom.
 Historically, the British sovereign held and directly exercised all executive authority.
-George I of Great Britain (reigned 1714 to 1727) was the first British monarch to delegate some executive powers to a prime minister and a cabinet of the ministers, largely because he was also the monarch of Hanover in Germany and did not speak English fluently.
+George I of Great Britain (reigned 1714 to 1727) was the first British monarch to delegate some executive powers to a prime minister and a cabinet of the ministers, largely because he was also the Elector of Hanover in Germany and did not speak English fluently.
 Over time, further arrangements continued to allow the execution of executive authority on the sovereign's behalf and more and more de facto power ended up lying in the Prime Minister's hands.
 Such a concept was reinforced in The English Constitution (1876) by Walter Bagehot, who distinguished between the separate "dignified" and "efficient" functions of government.
 The sovereign should be a focal point for the nation ("dignified"), while the PM and cabinet actually undertook executive decisions ("efficient").